Warenga/To-Do-List/README.md

 	What it should do

+		* New user registration
+		* User sign in
 		* Allow user to create a list
 		* User can add tasks in the list
 		* Tasks can be checked done